shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/5648a226-1471-4cd9-acef-dbc36a0e228b" width="516.75" height="379.75"/>

 ##### Head Assembly
+The Head Assembly will require:
+ - an M3 hex screwdriver
-The Head Assembly will require a M3 hex screwdriver, 8 silver M3 screws from the motor package, 2 M3 x 20 mm screws and 2 square-shaped nuts.
+ - 8 silver servo horn M3 screws from the motor package
+ - 2 M3 x 20 mm screws
+ - 2 M3 square nuts

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 You will first want to attach the Neck Connector piece to the Neck piece that should be attached to the Chest piece at this point.
 Motor #1 should be attached to the servo horn placement on the Neck piece, and secured with the silver M3 screws.
 Next, you’ll want to use the piece that looks like U (this piece will help us attach the headshell later) and attach it to Motor #2 located on the Neck Connector piece.